Our guesthouse on Koh Chang

 On the opposite side of the river a good Thai & Seafood restaurant called ‘Pu-Talay’ which is also in a renovated fisherman’s house and at the mouth of the estuary is another well-known seafood restaurant, ‘Iyara Seafood’.
 Both mainly cater to Thai tourists, although the menus are also in a kind of English.
 Both of these restaurants will pick you up from Baan Rim Nam by boat for free.

 Also on the estuary is ‘Moleys’ restaurant, the place to go if you need a fry up in the morning or some home made Thai or Western food at night – but you’ll need to take a canoe there.
-On the beach, 3 minutes walk away, Tiger Huts, does surprisingly good Thai food at very reasonable prices.
-Even closer there’s Palm Beach restaurant that has an extensive menu and nightly fire show during High Season.
+On the beach, 5 minutes walk away, Tiger Huts, does surprisingly good Thai food at very reasonable prices.
+Even closer is Palm Beach restaurant that has an extensive menu of Thai and Western dishes plus cheap beer and cocktails and nightly fire show during High Season.

-One meal we can manage ( just about ) is breakfast, which isn’t included in the room rate.
-Nothing extravagant: fresh coffee or tea, fruit juice, cornflakes/muesli, toast – i.e. some food that you recognise to start your day before you spend the rest of it eating various weird and wonderful Thai dishes.
+One meal we can manage (just about) is breakfast, which isn’t included in the room rate.
+Nothing extravagant: coffee or tea, fruit juice, cornflakes/muesli, toast – i.e. some food that you recognise to start your day before you spend the rest of it eating various weird and wonderful Thai dishes.

-Some of our guests will opt to have breakfast at our place, others head down to the nearby beach restaurants to have a banana pancake – Tiger Huts, is the place to go for these.
+Some of our guests will opt to have breakfast at our place, others head down to the nearby beach restaurants to have a banana pancake.
 And some like to buy some bits and pieces in the village and make their own.
-The choice is yours, just let me know when you get up if you want anything.
+Crust bakery in the village opens at 6am and is very good.
+The choice is yours, just let me or our staff know when you get up if you want anything.

-We also have a fridge full of beer, water & soft drinks at ‘normal’ prices e.g. Coke – 15 Baht, Singha – 70 Baht, Large Beer Chang – 90 Baht etc. But, if you want to buy your own drinks from the mini-mart in the village, no problem, you can keep them in this fridge too.
+We also have a fridge full of beer, water & soft drinks at ‘normal’ prices e.g. Coke – 15 Baht, Singha – 70 Baht, Large Beer Chang – 90 Baht etc. But, if you want to buy your own drinks from the 7-eleven in the village, that’s no problem, you can keep them in fridge in your room.